-The property at 1021 Harding is significant from the time of the establishment of the Eureka Fruit Farm in 1870 until when the Ostrom's sold the property, either in 1910 when it was listed for sale, or at some point after Henry Ostrom's death in 1913.
-The exact sale date or who owned the property until 1925 when Isaac Boomer is shown as the owner in the 1925 atlas, however additional information may justify extending the period of significance.
+The property at 1021 Harding derived its significance from the time of the establishment of the Eureka Fruit Farm in 1870 until when the Ostrom's sold the property, either in 1910 when it was listed for sale, or at some point after Henry Ostrom's death in 1913.
+The house and barn previously on the property contributed to the district.

-Using the criteria above to judge historic integrity, the property does resemble its historic appearance and retains physical materials, design features, and aspects of construction from the period of significance.
-Additionally, it remains in its original location, has most of its original design and materials.
-The setting has not changed significantly, and the property still retains the feeling of a late 19th century farmstead.
+Using the criteria above to judge historic integrity, the property no longer resembles its historic appearance and does not retain any of the physical materials, design features, or aspects of construction from the period of significance.
+Although the land remains in its original location and the setting has not significantly changed, the property no longer has its original historic buildings.
+The property no longer retains the characteristics of a late 19th century farmstead.
+Because all of the buildings in the district have been demolished, the district has lost its original physical characteristics from when it was designated.
+It no longer retains its historic integrity.
+The district qualifies for de-listing because it has lost its original physical characteristics from when it was designated.